At Newport 1960: Recording

 The gig was scheduled for Sunday afternoon, July 3.
-The day before, performances by Ray Charles and singing group Lambert, Hendricks and Ross were met with unruly crowds.
-About 300 drunken revelers made a commotion during Charles' performance and the police responded with teargas and water hoses.
+The day before, performances by Ray Charles and singing group Lambert, Hendricks & Ross were met with unruly crowds.
+About 300 drunken revelers made a commotion during Charles' performance and the police responded with tear gas and water hoses.
 The riots became so out of control that the National Guard was called in at midnight to calm the crowd.
 When Waters and his band arrived on the scheduled day, they intended to drive back on the next day, until driver James Cotton saw John Lee Hooker standing at a corner, his guitar on his back without a guitar case.
 Cotton said Hooker should get into his car to get the musicians out of harm's way.
-At the same time, the city council decided to cancel the concert, but concert promoter George Wein convinced them when he said that the United States Information Agency (USIA) planned to film the festival to teach American culture in other countries.
+At the same time, the city council decided to cancel the concert, but concert promoter George Wein convinced the performers to stay when he said that the United States Information Agency (USIA) planned to film the festival to teach American culture in other countries.

 Before Waters' performance, his band backed Otis Spann, who was the band leader, and John Lee Hooker.
 At about 7 p.m., Muddy Waters entered the stage, wearing black, while the rest of the band wore white suits.
 At Newport 1960 opens with then-unreleased "I Got My Brand on You", which was recorded one month prior, and "(I'm Your) Hoochie Coochie Man", both written by Willie Dixon.
 Next are the Big Joe Williams cover "Baby Please Don't Go", Oden's "Soon Forgotten", Dixon's "Tiger in Your Tank" and Broonzy's "I Feel So Good".
 At the end of "I've Got My Mojo Working", every bluesman gathered at the stage to perform medleys of blues standards.
 Jazz poet and directorate of Newport Langston Hughes spontaneously wrote a closing song, the slow "Goodbye Newport Blues", this time with Spann as singer, as Waters was too exhausted to perform.

 Chess Records released the album in the U.S. on November 15, 1960, which was produced by label owner Leonard Chess.
 Chess issued the album on CD in 1986.
 MCA Records, the successor to Chess, digitally remastered it in 2001.
 The remastered version contains three bonus tracks recorded in Chicago in June 1960.